Screen Australia: Application process

 The application process to receive funding from Screen Australia was previously complicated and required creators to have previous screen credits in order to be eligible.
-However, the introduction of the Generate and Premium funds has allowed for virtually no eligibility barriers, encouraging new entrants to complete the application process.
+The introduction of the Generate and Premium funds, however, has allowed for virtually no eligibility barriers, encouraging new entrants to complete the application process.
 An application to receive funding from Screen Australia requires a one-page synopsis as well as a three-minute pitch to camera, describing the story, intended audience and how the film will reach them.

 Expenditure

 Screen Australia's annual drama expenditure for 2021/22 was $2.29B, made up of a record spend on Australian titles of $1.51 billion, plus $777 million spent on foreign productions.

 Screen Australia supplied nearly in direct funding to the screen sector in the 2018/19 financial year.

 In the 2019/20 financial year, was approved for producing narrative films, including television drama, feature films, children's television and online productions.

 In 2020, the funding model and the practices of the organisation had to change significantly owing to the impact of the COVID-19 pandemic in Australia and worldwide on the film industry.
 Screen Australia first gave more than in emergency funding for productions that had already had funding, but were forced to close down or pause production.
 Additional funding was provided for projects that could work remotely, and a new Premium Plus development fund was launched.
-COVID-safe guidelines were developed for the industry in a joint initiative by the Australian Screen Sector Task Force; Screen Australia allocated to a new COVID-19 Budget Support Fund, and were appointed to administer the Temporary Interruption Fund (TIF), announced by the government on 25 June 2020.
+COVID-safe guidelines were developed for the industry in a joint initiative by the Australian Screen Sector Task Force; Screen Australia allocated to a new COVID-19 Budget Support Fund, and were appointed to administer the Temporary Interruption Fund (TIF), which was initiated by the government that June.
+More fundings were provided for several feature films, television series and online projects during 2020, including those from the Premium and Generate funding schemes.

-In August 2020, in funding was announced, allocated to nine projects which include two feature films, two television series (one for children) and several online projects.
-In October 2020, further funding was announced the first round of funding for the 2020/21 financial year from the Premium and Generate funding schemes, which includes funding for 7 feature films, 16 TV drama series and 5 online projects.

-Currently there are significant legislative changes under review which will affect how the Qualifying Australian Production Expenditure (QAPE) is structured.
+Several legislative changes were brought that affect the structure of the Qualifying Australian Production Expenditure (QAPE).